Trevor Hoffman: Legacy

-Hoffman dominated his position at a consistent level while enjoying incredible longevity over almost two decades.
+The NL leader in career saves, Hoffman dominated his position at a consistent level while enjoying incredible longevity over almost two decades.
 After an 18-year career, the seven-time NL All-Star retired as MLB's all-time leader in saves with 601.
 He was the first pitcher to reach not only the 500 save milestone, but also 600.
 He converted 88.8 percent of his save opportunities, the third-highest rate among players with 300 or more saves.
 Barry Bloom of MLB.com called Hoffman "the best National League closer of his era."
 Hoffman is one of only three pitchers who have had streaks of four straight seasons with at least 40 saves; he achieved it twice.
 His nine seasons of 40 or more saves are tied for the most all-time.
 He became one of the Padres' most-popular players.
 His 15-year stint as their closer was rare for a baseball role that exhibited a high turnover rate.

 Hoffman had 12 seasons with at least 37 saves, 13 seasons with a sub-3.00 ERA and 14 with an ERA+ of at least 130 (indicating that he was at least 30 percent better than the league average in ERA those years).
+From 1995 through 2009, he had 30 or more saves in 14 of 15 seasons.
 Four times he was in the top six in voting for the Cy Young Award, including twice as a runner-up.
-Among pitchers to debut since 1969, he is one of only two ranked in the top 10 for lowest opponents' batting average against facing both lefties and righties.
-Hoffman retired ranked first with 856 games finished, ninth with 1,035 games pitched, seventh-lowest in hits per nine innings (H/9) at 6.99, and seventh-best in strikeout-to-walk ratio (K/BB) of 3.69.
+Among pitchers to debut since 1969, Hoffman is one of only two ranked in the top 10 for lowest opponents' batting average against facing both lefties and righties.
+He retired ranked first with 856 games finished, ninth with 1,035 games pitched, seventh-lowest in hits per nine innings (H/9) at 6.99, and seventh-best in strikeout-to-walk ratio (K/BB) of 3.69.
 He had a 2.87 ERA and 1.06 walks plus hits per inning pitched (WHIP) for his career.